 - Recommendations – predicting customer preferences and recommending products to customers based on past purchases and search history

-The field of prescriptive analytics allows users to "prescribe" a number of different possible actions and guide them towards a solution.
-These analytics attempt to quantify the effect of future decisions in order to advise on possible outcomes.
+The field of prescriptive analytics allows users to "prescribe" several different possible actions and guide them towards a solution—these analytics attempt to quantify the effect of future decisions to advise on possible outcomes.

 They predict not only what will happen, but also why it will happen.

-They use a combination of techniques and tools such as business rules, algorithms, machine learning (ML) and computational modelling procedures.
-These techniques are applied against data from many different sources including historical and transactional data.
+They use various techniques and tools such as business rules, algorithms, machine learning (ML) and computational modelling procedures.
+These techniques are applied to data from many sources, including historical and transactional data.

 - identifying the best cluster of customers next to payment or the best for upselling